kalyanbhetwal/CS430/PA1/README.md

-Phillip Bruce
-Kalyan Bhetwal
-Paul Vanderveen

 =================================
 README for IEGenLib
 =================================

-For PA 1, we wrote 5 algorithms in serialized form as a base for later parallelization attempts.
-We also created a build system and test suite that we should be able to use and/or build on in future projects.
-Below is a description of each algorithm and how it functions.
+IEGenLib is a library that represents and manipulates integer sets and relations that have affine and uninterpreted function constraints.

 Contents of this README:

 I.    Getting The Source Code
 II.
 Quick Start
-         A. Building PA1
+         A. Building IEGenLib
          B. Replicating relation simplification result from the SC 2016 paper III.
 Distribution Organization
 IV.
-Building PA1 from Source
+Building IEGenLib from Source
 V.    Running Tests
 VI.
 Documentation
 VII.
 Tutorial Examples